How to Plan your Estate in Arizona (FAQ)

 What should I bring to the first meeting?

-Please complete my Estate Planning Questionnaire prior to the initial meeting.
+Please complete the Estate Planning Questionnaire prior to the initial meeting.
 The questionnaire app is posted on the New Client Forms page of this website and takes about 15 minutes to complete on your computer or mobile device.
 If you are unable to complete the questionnaire prior to the meeting, please come anyway.
 The interactive app uses logical programming to acquire some helpful background information about you, which is intended to increase productivity during the initial meeting.
 However, your completion of the questionnaire is not a prerequisite.

 Please bring along copies of the following documents if you have them: